denisecase/datafun-00-textbook/README.md

 ## Prerequisites

-First:

 1. Purchase the [textbook](https://deitel.com/intro-to-python-for-computer-science-and-data-science/).
 2. Install Python.

-## Download the Code Examples To Your Machine
+## 1. Download the Code Examples To Your Machine

-Download and extract the zipfile from GitHub:
+Download and extract the zipfile from GitHub.

 1. Go to <https://github.com/pdeitel/IntroToPython>
 2. Click the green Code button.